tcheukueppoo/maat/docs/gc.md

     if totalbytes >= major_base + major_new {
         num_objs = major_collection(Maa);

-        // Now test if major collection was good, meaning that it has
+        // Now test if major collection was good, meaning it has freed
-        // freed at least half of the memory that grown. if totalbytes < major_base + (major_new / 2) {
+        // at least half of the memory that has grown. if totalbytes < major_base + (major_new / 2) {
             // To start doing minor collection
             assert(num_objs == 0);
             set_minordebt(Maa);
         }

-        // A bad collection, would switch to inc mode until further
+        // A bad collection, will switch to inc mode until further
         // collections become good.
         else {
             cal_and_set_gc_debt(Maa);